jesmith17/MS0/README.md

 ## Demo Purposes Only
 The code contained in this repository is intended simply to help boostrap the MongoDB Spring Zero process.
 The code works. but is **NOT PRODUCTION READY** and is not  intended to be.

-MongoDB Sprint Zero is about helping your customers
+MongoDB Sprint Zero is teams
- - Quickly start consuming credits
+ - Quickly start interacting with the database and learning it's advantages.
  - Be able to maintain momentum in their development and buying process
- - Help them have something to demonstrate the value at the end of the Sprint
+ - Help them have something to demonstrate the value at the end of the Sprint.

 ## How to Use

 1. Clone the Repo down to your local machine
-2. Identify which sample project is the best fit for your client
+2. Identify which sample project is the best fit for your use case
 3. Make any necessary pro-active changes.
 This includes potentially
    - Adding in customer business objects based on your clients needs
    - CSFLE configuration if that's critical for your customer